jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ## Create a nonlinear parameter

-For nonlinear models only, JuMP offers a syntax for explicit "parameter" objects which can be used to modify a model in-place just by updating the value of the parameter.
+For nonlinear models only, JuMP offers a syntax for explicit "parameter" objects, which are constants in the model that can be efficiently updated between solves.

 Nonlinear parameters are declared by using the [`@NLparameter`](@ref) macro and may be indexed by arbitrary sets analogously to JuMP variables and